plus3it/ash-linux-formula/README.md

 ##Dependencies

 This archive includes a bootstrapping script.
-This script is desinged almost exclusively for use on internet-connected systems (or ones with transparent web-proxying configured):
+This script is designed almost exclusively for use on internet-connected systems (or ones with transparent web-proxying configured):